tohagan/firebase-env/README.md

         $ . ./firebase-env.sh [test|dev|stage|prod]

-This will set the following environment variables that match those configured on Firebase Functions code.
+This will set the following environment variables that match those pre-configured on Firebase/GCP servers.

 ```
 $GCLOUD_PROJECT